DeepDiver: Adaptive Search Intensity Scaling via Open-Web Reinforcement Learning: Preliminaries

+Inspired by the findings of \citet{gandhi2025cognitivebehaviorsenableselfimproving}, we categorize these strategies into four types of information seeking behaviours: (1) \textit{Evidence Gathering \& Supplements}, where the model actively seeks to fill identified knowledge gaps by formulating targeted queries \(s_t\) and retrieving supporting documents \(d_t\), formally represented as \((s_t,d_t) \sim p \bigl(s_t,d_t \mid \mathcal{H}_{t-1}, r_t\bigr),\;\text{where } d_t = \text{Retrieval}(s_t).\) This strategy is exemplified by traditional question-answering datasets such as 2Wiki~\citep{ho2020constructingmultihopqadataset}, HotpotQA~\citep{yang2018hotpotqadatasetdiverseexplainable}, and FRAMES~\citep{krishna2024factfetchreasonunified}; (2) \textit{Conflict Resolution}, where the model reasons about inconsistencies and evaluates competing claims when retrieved information contains contradictions; (3) \textit{Verification \& Denoising}, where the model cross-checks facts and isolates trustworthy information from noisy or irrelevant retrieved content; and (4) \textit{Reflection \& Correction}, where the model periodically re-assesses its reasoning trajectory, revisits earlier assumptions, and explicitly corrects previous reasoning steps for iterative refinement.
+The latter three behaviours can be represented generally as generating reasoning steps \(r_t \sim p \bigl(r_t \mid \mathcal{H}_{t-1}, d_t\bigr),\) where the specific conditions (e.g.\ presence of contradiction, noise, or previous mistakes) differ according to each behaviour.

 Existing works adopting the wiki-based datasets, limiting their scope to structured and well-organized knowledge bases, and thus predominantly emphasize ``Evidence Gathering \& Supplements''.
-To prove this observation, we show a detailed analysis in Section~\ref{appendix:behaviour_analysis}.
-In contrast, our proposed \textbf{WebPuzzle} and the real-world searching environment explicitly necessitate employing all four behaviours, thereby reflecting a more comprehensive and realistic scenario for real-world problem-solving with web-searching.
-More details about WebPuzzle will be included in Section~\ref{sec:webpuzzle}
+To prove this observation, we show an detailed analysis in Appendix~\ref{appendix:behaviour_analysis}.
+In contrast, our proposed \textbf{WebPuzzle} and the real-world searching environment explicitly necessitates employing all four behaviours, thereby reflecting a more comprehensive and realistic scenario for real-world problem-solving with web-searching.
+More details about WebPuzzle will be included in section~\ref{sec:webpuzzle}.